weaveworks/weave/docs/ipam.md

    more ranges.

 ### The Allocation Process

-Each allocation request either specifies a subnet to allocate within, or if no subnet is specified this is taken as a request to allocate in a pre-defined default subnet.

 When a peer owns some range(s), it can allocate freely from within those ranges to containers on the same machine.
 If it runs out of